annafedele/mdef/docs/term2/03-Digital Prototyping For Design.md

 # Task 2
-*Creating an artifact by printing it using biomaterials*
+*Creating an artifact by printing it using biomaterials with Marius*

 ## coaster from generative grasshopper file